 Difference between acetyl-CoA and NADPH

 In modern biochemical research, the two coenzymes, acetyl-CoA and NADPH, have never been debated.
-As the key intermediate molecules of fat synthesis and energy metabolism, their functional localization and mechanism of action in cells have always been the focus of research.
-This article will systematically analyze the difference and connection between acetyl Co and NADPH from four aspects: basic concept, metabolic function, mechanism of action and application field.
+As the key intermediate molecules of fat synthesis and energy physiological processes, their functional localization and mechanism of action in cells have always been the focus of research.
+In my experience, This article will systematically examine the difference and connection between acetyl Co and NADPH from four aspects: basic concept, metabolic function, mechanism of action and consumption field.
+But

 1. basic concepts: acetyl-CoA and NADPH definitions and sources